l-stahlhut/wmc-analysis/README.md

 # WMC Battery Analysis

-Python implementation of the WMC Battery Analysis (Lewandowsky et al.).
+Python implementation of the WMC Battery Analysis (Lewandowsky et al., 2010).
 This code writes a file "scores.txt" which contains Subject ID and Scores for the 4 Tasks as well as a total score (arithmetic mean).